 The cervix is the lowest part of your uterus, and is situated at the top of your vagina.
 Cervical mucus is secreted by glandular cells in the cervix, and its main function is to protect the uterus from bacteria from the vagina.

-But it also plays a very important role in conception: Sperm cells released into the vagina must swim through the cervical mucus in order to enter the uterus and the fallopian tubes, where they can reach the mature egg and fertilize it.
+But it also plays a very important role in conception: When sperm cells are released into the vagina, they must swim through the cervical mucus in order to enter the uterus and the fallopian tubes, where they can reach the mature egg and fertilize it.

 By observing these changes to your mucus, you can detect your most fertile days and increase your chances of getting pregnant.